[Liveblog] How we will move – the rise of the autonomous vehicle

 This will, clearly, have an impact on business.
 Right now, Apple is part of about ⅔ of your day.
 That leaves the drive and sleep areas of your life.
 Already Car Play is reaching into that.
 But there could be more.

-Fewer accidents means a smaller aftermarket for parts.
+Fewer accidents mean a smaller aftermarket for parts.
 Delivery services will change, through autonomous delivery, and autonomous taxis.
 Removals could be automated.
 How will the insurance industry react?
 Why fly to Munich when my car can take me there itself – in about the same time?

 There are so many sectors that can be impacted that we haven’t started to think of them all.
-Right now, Audi would like to partner with startups who have ideas for taking advantage of this new technology.
+Right now, Audi would like to partner with startups that have ideas for taking advantage of this new technology.
 Piloted driving will not just change how we move – but also how we live.